 - Dominance was even more prevalent in the lifestyle basketball category with a total 96% share

 - 77% of NBA players wore Nike / Jordan shoes during the 2019-20 season, with the top nine models produced by Nike (according to database site Baller Shoes DB)

-- Nike’s US$40 billion in revenue over the last 12 months was 60% more than Adidas – and 43x times what it was pre-Jordan
+- Nike’s $40 billion in revenue during that same period was 60% more than Adidas – and 43 times what it was pre-Jordan

-Now watch 4 minutes of Michael Jordan taking it personal here.
+Now watch four straight minutes of Michael Jordan taking it personal here.